flagbase/flagbase/www/content/blog/2020-11-05-introducing-flagbase.md

 tags: [announcement]
 ---

-We're happy to introduce [Flagbase](https://github.com/flagbase/flagbase).
-Flagbase is an open-source feature management solution, helping teams release feature safely through the use of feature flags.
+We are pleased to introduce Flagbase, an open-source feature management solution that enables teams to safely release features by utilizing feature flags.
+You can find Flagbase on GitHub at [https://github.com/flagbase/flagbase](https://github.com/flagbase/flagbase).

 :::info
-This project is still under development and is **NOT** at a usable state as of writing this blog post.
-This project is on [Github](https://github.com/flagbase/flagbase) - please star the project to keep updated 🙂
+At the time of writing this blog post, the project is still in development and is **NOT** yet at a usable state.
 :::

 <!--truncate-->